uk-gov-mirror/ministryofjustice.specialist-publisher-rebuild/README.md

 2. At `specialist-publisher-rebuild-standalone.integration.publishing.service.gov.uk`: This is an integration-only instance of the app running only specialist-publisher-rebuild code.

 When a format is ready to deploy to production, add the endpoint to this [puppet configuration](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk/manifests/node/s_backend_lb.pp#L48).
 This will configure Nginx to route requests for those endpoints to be handled by this app.

+## Tools for users

+This project serves a [tools page](https://alphagov.github.io/specialist-publisher-rebuild) containing bookmarklets for editors and publishers.
+It's hosted by Github Pages.
+Modify `index.html` and push to the `gh-pages` branch to update.